<> <> <> <>

 Scientifically proven hair loss causes

-• Telogen effluvium — One of the most common forms of hair loss, telogen effluvium occurs roughly three months after a stressful or traumatic event to the body.
+• Telogen effluvium.
+One of the most common forms of hair loss, telogen effluvium occurs roughly 3 months after a stressful or traumatic event to the body.
 This could be anything from illness or infection, surgery, or even crash dieting.

-• Medication side effects — Some medications can have the unwanted side effect of hair loss.
-The medications used in chemotherapy top this list, but also include lithium, beta-blockers, warfarin, heparin, amphetamines and levodopa.
+• Medication side effects.
+Some medications can have the unwanted side effect of hair loss.

-• Traumatic alopecia — This is where the hair is falling out or breaking because of physical damage.
-Think tight braids, overusing heat tools like hair straighteners or curlers, overuse of chemicals like bleach or perms.
+• Traumatic alopecia.
+This is where the hair is falling out or breaking because of physical damage.
+Think tight braids, overusing heat tools like hair straighteners or curlers, and overusing chemicals like bleach or perms.
 The psychiatric disorder trichotillomania, where people compulsively pull at or twist their hair, can also result in this type of alopecia.

-• Hereditary pattern baldness, or androgenetic alopecia — For men, this is the most common type of hair loss, and it's usually the result of three factors: genetics, hormones, and age.
+• Hereditary pattern baldness, or androgenetic alopecia.
+For men, this is the most common type of hair loss, and it's usually the result of 3 factors: genetics, hormones, and age.

 How drinking alcohol can contribute to hair loss